kadirlua/WorkerQueue/README.md

 - CMake (Optional)

 # Cloning the library
 You can clone the library using git.
-Just run the command below;
+Just run the command as shown below:

 ```
   > git clone https://github.com/kadirlua/WorkerQueue.git